pomerium/pomerium/docs/guide/readme.md

 ## Run

-Docker-compose will automatically download the latest pomerium release as well as two example containers and an nginx load balancer all in one step.
+Docker-compose will automatically download the latest pomerium release as well as two example containers.

 ```bash
 docker-compose up